StamusNetworks/scirius/doc/installation-ce.rst

 Scirius CE is an application written in `Django <https://www.djangoproject.com/>`_.
 It requires at least Django 1.11 and has not yet support for Django 2.0.

-Scirius CE also uses `webpack <https://webpack.js.org/>`_ for to build CSS and JS bundle.
+Scirius CE also uses `webpack <https://webpack.js.org/>`_ to build CSS and JS bundles.

 Dependencies
 ~~~~~~~~~~~~